d2l-ai/d2l-en/chapter_computer-vision/fcn.md

                                     kernel_size=64, padding=16, stride=32))
 ```

-## [**Initializing the Transposed Convolution Layer**]
+## [**Initializing Transposed Convolution Layers**]

-We already know that the transposed convolution layer can magnify a feature map.
-In image processing, sometimes we need to magnify the image, i.e., upsampling.
-There are many methods for upsampling, and one common method is bilinear interpolation.
-Simply speaking, in order to get the pixel of the output image at the coordinates $(x, y)$, the coordinates are first mapped to the coordinates of the input image $(x', y')$.
-This can be done based on the ratio of the size of three input to the size of the output.
-The mapped values $x'$ and $y'$ are usually real numbers.
-Then, we find the four pixels closest to the coordinate $(x', y')$ on the input image.
-Finally, the pixels of the output image at coordinates $(x, y)$ are calculated based on these four pixels on the input image and their relative distances to $(x', y')$.
-Upsampling by bilinear interpolation can be implemented by transposed convolution layer of the convolution kernel constructed using the following `bilinear_kernel` function.
-Due to space limitations, we only give the implementation of the `bilinear_kernel` function and will not discuss the principles of the algorithm.
+We already know that
+transposed convolutional layers can increase
+the height and width of
+feature maps.
+In image processing, we may need to scale up
+an image, i.e., *upsampling*.
+*Bilinear interpolation*
+is one of the commonly used upsampling techniques.
+It is also often used for initializing transposed convolutional layers.

+To explain bilinear interpolation,
+say that
+given an input image
+we want to
+calculate each pixel
+of the upsampled output image.
+In order to calculate the pixel of the output image
+at coordinate $(x, y)$,
+first map $(x, y)$ to coordinate $(x', y')$ on the input image, for example, according to the ratio of the input size to the output size.
+Note that the mapped $x′$ and $y′$ are real numbers.
+Then, find the four pixels closest to coordinate
+$(x', y')$ on the input image.
+Finally, the pixel of the output image at coordinate $(x, y)$ is calculated based on these four closest pixels
+on the input image and their relative distance from $(x', y')$.

+The upsampling of bilinear interpolation
+can be implemented by the transposed convolution layer
+with the kernel constructed by the following `bilinear_kernel` function.
+Due to space limitations, we only provide the implementation of the `bilinear_kernel` function below
+without discussions on its algorithm design.

 ```{.python .input}
 def bilinear_kernel(in_channels, out_channels, kernel_size):